mattdig/brightspace-peer-assessment/README.md

 # brightspace-peer-assessment
 An updated version of the Brightspace Peer Assessment tool, originally made at the University of Huddersfield

+Updates from the original:
+* Grades are now from 0-100 and the totals don't have to add up (not an option, just a change)
+* The default grade can be set to 0 or 100 in PeerSetup.htm (we preferred 0)
+* Course codes with spaces are supported
+* Grades can be published to the gradebook without comments

 To upload to Brightspace:

 First, in PeerSetup.htm adjust the following settings as needed: